11 Best Business Bank Accounts for LLC in 2025

 • Overdraft fees

-The best business checking account for your needs won’t charge fees in areas important to your business.
+The best business checking account for your needs won’t charge fees in areas critical to your business.
 For example, offering unlimited transactions or free cash deposits per month.

 Interest Rate—APY on Checking and Savings Accounts

 Several banks on our list offer an APY on their checking accounts.
-Some of the top-ranked banks offer a yield as high as 2.0% which makes them a lucrative option for business owners.
-The higher the APY, the better it is for your business.
+Some top-ranked banks offer a yield as high as 2.0%, making them a lucrative option for business owners.
+The higher the APY, the better for your business.
 However, note that some banks may offset your interest earnings by charging you monthly maintenance or transaction fees.

 You can also earn interest on savings accounts, while you can earn interest on your primary checking with many of the best business bank accounts online.
 Again, the higher the interest rate offered, the better it is.